Routes to the Chinese markets

 A local Chinese office is where a potential Chinese customer can make contact.

-The local office must have a good knowledge of your products / services or at best an understanding of your market.
+The local office must have a good knowledge of your products/services or, at best, an understanding of your market.

-A local office can also run local market campaigns, help desk, first line sales support, etc.
+A local office can also run local market campaigns, help desk, first-line sales support, etc.

 Chinese local licensing